There are so many fun and unique things to do in Greenwich which is probably why it’s my favourite part of the city of London

 Both the Astronomy Centre and the telescope are open to visitors daily from 10am – 5.30pm.

 If you want to have some quiet time then a walk in the beautiful Greenwich Park is a must.
-It’s a huge open space, often with a load of dog owners enjoying it, and it’s perfect for picnics.
+It’s a huge open space, often with a lot of dog owners and families enjoying it, and it’s perfect for picnics on a dry day.

 You’ll wander through the park if you’re on your way up to the Observatory and you can get some wonderful views over Canary Wharf and the skyline of the business district there.
-Even on a bit of an overcast day on the last day of the year like we experienced above it was quite spectacular!
+Even on a bit of an overcast day on the last day of the year, like you can see in the photo above, it was quite spectacular!

 The history of the park goes way back and it was used as a hunting ground for Henry VIII when Greenwich Palace was next to it.